 Creating amazing content

 I know it’s difficult to write excellent posts when you’re working against the clock, especially if you study or work full-time.
-Blending your work, life and blog can be stressful but it’s not impossible.
+Blending your work, life and blog can be stressful but, believe me, it’s not impossible.

 The trick is to plan ahead your posts even before Blogmas starts.
 This way, when the challenge begins you’ll only have to develop your gathered ideas into writing.

-If you haven’t had time for planning because you decided to take the challenge at the last minute, — unless you are a genius — writing perfect blog posts is practically unfeasible.
+If you haven’t had time for planning because you decided to take the challenge at the last minute, –unless you are a genius– writing perfect blog posts is practically unfeasible.
 Try at least that your content is good enough.
-In some cases — like this one, — it’s better done than perfect.
+In some cases, it’s better done than perfect.

 As I said before, you don’t have to write about Christmas-related things.
 Maybe you already have some drafts in your WordPress dashboard that you could develop.

-And I don’t know if this would be considered cheating, but you could even spend the whole November writing in advance your Blogmas posts.
+And I don’t know if this would be considered cheating, but you could even spend the whole of November writing your Blogmas posts in advance.
 Why not?

 Improving your writing skills

 It used to take me ages to finish a post.
-I got distracted too easily by social media and other blogs, forgetting the fact that my blog should be top of the list.
-Besides, I’m a non-English native speaker writing a blog in English, so words don’t always come easy.
+I always get distracted very easily by social media and other blogs, forgetting the fact that my blog should be top of the list.
+Besides, I’m not a native English speaker so words don’t always come easy to me.